shehio/the-final-problem/setup/raspberrypi os/README.md

 ### VPN
 Install tailscale using these [instructions](https://tailscale.com/download/linux/debian-bookworm).

-Configure the pi as an exit node using `sudo sysctl -w net.ipv4.ip_forward=1` then `sudo tailscale up --advertise-exit-node`
+Configure the pi as an exit node using `sudo sysctl -w net.ipv4.ip_forward=1` then `sudo tailscale up --advertise-exit-node`.